SchwabischesBauernbrot/Project-Akiko-Web/README.md

 - Configure 'time since' to show your bot how long it has been since you last messaged them.
 - Configure your relationship to the bot (Friend, Lover, Wife/Husband, Sibling, Custom Value, etc).
 - Configure 'consent' for certain actions for more 'realism'.
-## Multi-user Support:
-This feature and it's components will be optional.
-- User sign-on/sign-up.
-- Allow authorized users to access application settings.
-- Have a user profile custom to you and your other users.
-- Be able to invite users to chat with you and your AI with user recognition.
-- See other user's stats (how many messages they've sent, what their favorite Character is, etc.)
-- See a Character's creator.
-- Character sharing (or not).
 ## Twitch integration:
 - Create your own AI VTuber like Neurosama!
 - See and manage Twitch Stats and Chats from inside Project Akiko UI.